Deathwatch (comics): Fictional character biography

 Deathwatch is a Translord from an unknown demonic dimension.
-Posing as a crime boss in the real world as Stephen Lords, Deathwatch plotted to destroy New York City through a poisonous toxin.
-After a youth gang called the Cypress Hill Jokers unwittingly stole the canisters containing the biotoxin, Deathwatch contested with the Kingpin for the canisters, and set Blackout against the new Ghost Rider.
-Deathwatch and Blackout attacked the 75th Precinct police station and stole the biotoxin canisters.
-They also abducted Paulie Stratton and her fellow Cypress Hill Jokers, battling the Kingpin's men.
-He instigated a conflict between Ghost Rider and Snowblind, and was revealed as having set Linda Wei and HEART against Ghost Rider.
-He dispatched ninjas to lure Ghost Rider into a trap, and destroyed an office building in an attempt to kill Ghost Rider.
-Alongside associates Hag and Troll, Deathwatch murdered Snowblind, and battled Ghost Rider, who killed Deathwatch in battle.
+Posing as a crime boss in the real world as Stephen Lords, Deathwatch plots to destroy New York City through a poisonous toxin.
+After a youth gang called the Cypress Hill Jokers unwittingly steals the canisters containing the biotoxin, Deathwatch battles with the Kingpin for the canisters, and set Blackout against Ghost Rider.
+Deathwatch and Blackout attack the 75th Precinct police station and steal the biotoxin canisters.
+They also abduct Paulie Stratton and her fellow Cypress Hill Jokers, battling the Kingpin's men.

-In the course of becoming a personal enemy to the hero, Deathwatch employed several assassins, including countless Deathspawn, all of whom were from the demon world.
-After meeting his demise at the hands of Ghost Rider for the first time, he was reanimated by the Deathspawn, Hag and Troll.
-However, he was captured with Hag and Troll by Ghost Rider, Johnny Blaze, and Spider-Man.
-With Hag and Troll, he was captured by Steel Wind and Steel Vengeance, and the three villains were turned over to Centurious.
+Becoming a personal enemy of Ghost Rider, Deathwatch employed several assassins, including countless Deathspawn from the demon world.
+After being killed in battle, Deathwatch is resurrected by the Deathspawn, Hag, and Troll.

-Centurious fully resurrected Deathwatch to help in an attempt to steal Ghost Rider's chain.
-During his battle with Ghost Rider, Deathwatch revealed that his original (retconned) intent during the events involving the poisonous canisters was to obtain Ghost Rider's medallion of power.
-He was easily defeated by the combined power of Ghost Rider and Johnny Blaze.
+Centurious fully resurrects Deathwatch to help in an attempt to steal Ghost Rider's chain.
+During his battle with Ghost Rider, Deathwatch reveals that his original intent during the events involving the poisonous canisters was to obtain Ghost Rider's medallion of power.
+He is easily defeated by the combined power of Ghost Rider and Johnny Blaze.

-Deathwatch later appeared, alive and well, as a prisoner in The Raft.

-The Hood hired him as part of his criminal organization to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
-He helped them fight the New Avengers, but was taken down by Doctor Strange.
-In Secret Invasion, he is among the many supervillains who rejoined the Hood's crime syndicate and attacked an invading Skrull force.
-He was later seen during an attack on the New Avengers.
+The Hood hires Deathwatch as part of his criminal organization to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
+He helps them fight the New Avengers, but is taken down by Doctor Strange.

-Deathwatch was seen during the Siege of Asgard as part of the Hood crime syndicate.

-During the Fear Itself storyline, Deathwatch and Blackout assisted Sin (in the form of Skadi) in attacking Dayton, Ohio.
-Since Johnny Blaze was no longer Ghost Rider, a man named Adam performed a ritual in a pyramid in Nicaragua in which one of his followers, a woman named Alejandra, became the new female Ghost Rider, who was able to defeat Deathwatch and Blackout.

-During the "Search for Tony Stark" arc, Deathwatch rejoined Hood's gang and assisted in the attack on Castle Doom.